harvester/docs/docs/rancher/cloud-provider.md

   ![](/img/v1.2/rancher/create-custom-rke2.png)

-4. Follow the steps in Registration tab to run RKE2 installation command on the VM.
+1. On the **Registration** tab, perform the steps required to run the RKE2 registration command on the VM.

     ![](/img/v1.3/rancher/custom-cluster-registration.png)